 By giving training and consultancy to companies and by offering treatment to their employees, Castle Craig supports the business world.
 Early detection can save companies money and after good treatment the employee is able to function fully again.

 The study by Goldstein et al., used FDG-PET technology to assess how active the brain is.
 The researchers found decreased concentration in cocaine users associated with lower activity in the area known to be involved in attention and concentration.
 The memories of cocaine users were significantly worse than those who didn’t use the drug.
 Another important function of the brain that is affected by cocaine is decision-making abilities.
 A crucial component of decision-making is the ability to inhibit incorrect responses.

 A study by Kaufman et al., using fMRI, which measures brain activity by looking at the amount of oxygen used, found decreased activity in the anterior cingulate region of cocaine users who also performed significantly worse than non-users in the decision-making task.

-The message for chronic cocaine users is not one of despair however, as with the correct approach it appears possible to reverse the damaging effects that cocaine has on the brain.
+The message for chronic cocaine users is not one of despair, however, as with the correct approach, it appears possible to reverse the damaging effects that cocaine has on the brain.
 Evidence points to the importance of abstinence in recovering brain function after cocaine use.
-Result studies from Castle Craig show that after a year almost 60% of the patients stays completely abstinent.
+Result studies from Castle Craig show that after a year almost 60% of the patients stay completely abstinent.

 The benefits of exercise on brain function have been described at length and there is now a large amount of evidence showing that physical exercise increases cognitive abilities (Heyn, Abreau, & Ottenbacher, 2004).
 There has been an exciting advance in understanding of the brain with the discovery that the brain can essentially repair itself in a process called neurogenesis.